intellisenseCodez/devops-codarhq-bootcamp/05. Networking/01_intro.md

 3. **Data Transmission**: Now that communication is up and running, it's time for our devices to send and receive data.
 This data is broken down into small chunks or 'packets' to be sent across the network to the receiving device

 4. **Routing**: A packet doesn't necessarily travel straight from the source to the destination.
 It journeys across the network, guided by various devices (like routers and switches) to reach its final destination.
-There are a few reasons for this, that we’ll cover more as go through this guide

-5. **Data Receipt and Confirmation***: Upon reaching the destination, the receiving device sends a confirmation back to the sender.
+5. **Data Receipt and Confirmation**: Upon reaching the destination, the receiving device sends a confirmation back to the sender.
 If the sender doesn't receive this confirmation indicating that something went awry with the transmission, it will attempt to resend the data

 ## Networking basics: Important terms and concepts